 - Add butter to skillet and let melt.
 Add onion and celery and coat with butter.
 Mix in sage, parsley, rosemary, thyme, salt, and pepper to the veggie mix.
 Continue to cook until onions and celery are soft, about 6-8 minutes.
 Add chicken broth to skillet to deglaze the pan.

-- In a glass 9x13 pan, add in toasted bread.
-Mix in the veggies and chicken broth until all bread pieces are coated.
+- In a glass 9×13 pan, add in toasted bread.
+Mix in the veggies, bacon (reserve a little for topping if desired) and chicken broth until all bread pieces are coated.
 Mix in egg and continue to gently blend together.
 Let sit until all chicken broth is soaked up, about 5 minutes.